betadots/hdm/DOCKER.md

 ## hdm database config example

+This file is used inside the container, so paths have to match to your mounted docker volume.

-to save the SQLite DB files outside of the container, we habe to inject a different database.yml to change the path.
-When there is a mount into the container for hdm_env you might place it there, or change it to your desired location.
+To save the SQLite DB files outside of the container, we habe to inject a different database.yml to change the path.

     default: &default
       adapter: sqlite3